Forestry and Outdoor Recreation

 Collection or removal of materials such as but not limited to, nuts fruits, berries, driftwood, wild flowers, mosses or mushrooms for resale or commercial purposes is prohibited.
 Picking nuts or edible fruits for personal consumption is permitted.
 Transplanting of live trees, plants, flowers, etc. is prohibited.

 Can I purchase sand or gravel from County Forest pits?

 Are there any trails accessible for persons with disabilities?

-Oneida County maintains 3 trail systems that were specifically developed to provide disabled citizens reasonable access into the County Forest.
-These trails are evenly distributed throughout the Oneida County Forest with one trail located in each of the County Forest Blocks (i.e. Enterprise, Cassian/Woodboro, and Lynne/Little Rice).
+Oneida County maintains three trail systems that were specifically developed to provide disabled citizens reasonable access into the County Forest.
+These trails are distributed throughout the Oneida County Forest with one trail located in each of the County Forest Blocks (i.e. Enterprise, Cassian/Woodboro, and Lynne/Little Rice).

 Uses of these areas include, but are not limited to: hunting, berry picking, bird watching and sight-seeing.
 In order to qualify for a Disabled Access Trail Permit, a person must hold a valid WDNR Class A or Class B disability identification card as defined by WI State Statutes.
 County Forest Disabled Access Trail Permits are valid for one year at no cost, with the optional use of a gate key available for a deposit of $50.00.